VitalyRomanov/VitalyRomanov.github.io/about.md

 In this blog I try to keep record of some of my activities, primarily for my sake, but maybe someone will find some use of it as well.

-For more professional information refer to [CV]().
+For more professional information refer to [CV](assets/20230314.CV.pdf).

-*[FLIP]: First-Last-Invert-Play.
-A coding technique to achieve performant page transition animations.